Where you engage in amazing experiences and opportunities to learn, explore, and create the best you.

 About the Orange County Library System

 The Orange County Library System provides Information, Imagination and Inspiration to more than four million visitors annually.
-Traditional books are available as well as CD format, preloaded playaway mp3 players and in downloadable formats compatible with iPods and other mobile devices.
+Books are available in print, CD audiobooks, and downloadable formats compatible with mobile devices.

 Certain items can be delivered right to your home - free of charge - using MAYL (Materials Access from Your Library).
 Patrons may also check out new and classic DVDs, music CDs, and even stream music and movies for free via hoopla.
 We also offer Zinio for Libraries which provides free access to more than 250 popular e-magazine titles all from the comfort of your home or local Internet cafe.